cmccurley22/data-science-S2023/challenges/c02-michelson-assignment.md

-**Observations**: Similarities - The dates of the min and max measurements of the velocities generally tend to line up - Overall, both follow a similar pattern in terms of when the values are lower/higher Differences - The simulated data consistently has higher velocities than Michelson’s real data
+**Observations**: Similarities - The dates of the min and max measurements of the velocities generally tend to line up - Overall, both follow a similar pattern in terms of when the values are lower/higher.
+The mean values seem very similar.
+Differences - The simulated data appears to have a less wide range throughout the first half, but a wider range throughout the second half.
+There are various points where one spikes more than the other.

 ### **q5** You have access to a few other variables.
 Construct a few visualizations of `VelocityVacuum` against these other factors.
 Are there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?